|

 “That I summoned Hellie.”

 “Yeah.
-I’m like ninety-five percent sure now.”
+I’m like ninety-two percent sure now.”

 “What?
 What are the odds someone else cast something I was reading?”